(Last updated 7/17/20.)

-The hope (and Plan A) is that an organization sees the Campaign can work… and adapts it to the group’s agenda.
+My Plan A is that a national organization sees the Campaign can work, adopts it and adapts it to the group’s agenda.
 My Plan B is that at least one major metro (hopefully mine in Chicago) gets some Reauthorization funds to conduct a serious feasibility for a through-station that serves as a prototype for seven other terminals with plans to convert to through-stations, but have failed.

 How far has the U.S. fallen ?
-While Uncle Sam was essential to completing the Philadelphia through-route 36 years ago, no U.S. legacy terminals have been connected to one another and ridership is stagnating relative to demand or, certainly, need.
+While Uncle Sam was essential to completing the Philadelphia through-route 36 years ago, no U.S. legacy terminals since have been connected to one another and ridership is stagnating relative to demand or, certainly, need.
 During our four decade sleep, almost all major European terminals have been converted to through-stations; encouraging greater system capacity.
 Their ridership has risen dramatically and created effective through-networks.

-Logic tells us this: we must change American laws.
-Yet without a federal policy for regional rail, states can continue to neglect transportation alternatives and congestion goes unabated.
+Yet without a MR federal policy, states can continue to neglect transportation alternatives and chronic congestion continues.

-Train advocates soon could have numbers in Congress.
-My short-hand suggests Regional Rail might become believable.
+MR advocates soon could have numbers in Congress… even without earmarks.
+My short-hand for the next six paragraphs suggests MR might become believable.
 Check my arithmetic.

 The legacy terminals (above in blue) center six metros represented by about 82 Members, most of whom get enough complaints about road congestion that they are motivated to propose sensible solutions such as through-routing their terminals.

-Of course, 82 does not make a majority; nor make an obstructive Senate agreeable.
-But, a Deputy House Whip once said his rule-of-thumb was that if an infrastructure project served a district well, then its Member could be counted on to get one other vote, on average, using the time-honored tradition of legislative log-rolling.
+Of course, 82 does not make a majority.
+But, a House Whip once said his rule-of-thumb was that if an infrastructure project served a district well, then its Member could be counted on to get one other vote, on average, using the time-honored tradition of legislative log-rolling.

 So theoretically, those 82 motivated blue-terminal Members should double to 164 votes.

 Now, add in those young suburban lines with potential (the 6 metros in orange above.)
-They will benefit from a future federal regional rail policy.
+They eventually will benefit from a future federal metro rail policy.
 So, we should be able to get another 15-18 votes.

 Less concrete motivations add to the total.
 Most districts that flipped Democratic in 2018 were suburban.
-They have elections in 2020 and should want to bring home the regional prosperity and QOL that rail promises.
-If Democrats want to sell themselves as the metropolitan party, almost no public policy delivers better than regional rail.
+They have elections in 2020 and 2022 and new MCs should want to bring home the regional prosperity and Quality Of Life that rail promises.
+If Democrats want to sell themselves as the metropolitan party, almost no public policy delivers better than metropolitan rail.

 Add this up.
-Suddenly, there is hope that the proposed studies could produce outlines of a Regional Rail policy with passage sometime after the 2020 election.
+Suddenly, there is hope that the proposed studies could produce outlines of a MR policy with a new Reauthorization passage sometime after the 2020 election.

-What restrains suburban MC’s enthusiasm is that commuter rail is the turf of suburban mayors.
-In turn, they have unusual influence upon state laws which, of course, are the main obstacle to regional governance serving the metropolis.
+What might restrain suburban MC’s enthusiasm is that commuter rail is the turf of suburban mayors.
+In turn, they have unusual influence upon state laws which, of course, are the main obstacle to improved metropolitan governance.
 So that suburban mayors do not feel their control threatened, I propose organizing the change by corridor.
 A town can elect to participate … or not.
 But, so can the next town down the line.
-Set-up as a competition for those who choose to change, regional rail finds its friends and eventually shares its benefits.
+Set-up as a competition for those who choose to change, MR finds its friends and eventually shares its benefits.

 Add it all up.
 Then, suggest how this strategy gets us over the top.

-Why The R4RR Campaign ?
-The Corridor Concept needs to work once before it can be trusted.
-I already know how much work is involved in my proposal for the O’Hare/Union Station/Convention Center through-route.
+This Corridor Concept needs to work once before it can be trusted.
+I already know how much work is involved in my proposal for Chicago’s O’Hare/Union Station/Convention Center through-route.
 (An initial proposal calls it Crossrail Chicago.)
 I’ve studied other metros enough to know their similarities and challenges.
 But that’s why the Campaign is needed: to share proposals so that Members put these ideas together and into the Reauthorization so federal funds study how to reshape authority so a through-route leads to better transportation governance.

-And Who Is The R4RR Campaign ?
+And Who Is The MR Campaign ?
 You.

 Busy enough already?
 I’m sure.
 But consider how we got into this predicament of the most efficient transportation technology known to humans being neglected for 75 years.
 Could it be that the advocates in New York, Chicago, Boston and LA were not talking together ?
-And if that poor coordination doesn’t change, what are the chances we will ever get regional rail that helps us compete with Europe ?
+And if that poor coordination doesn’t change, what are the chances our global metros will get rail that helps us compete with Europe’s ?

 The photo below flatters me.
 I’m actually an old man.
 I’m currently limiting my work on “The Reauthorization Dialogues” to writing “This Series.”
-It also is my civic duty to bug three influential Members from my state of Illinois.
-And with the list developed for “What Stations Teach,” I hope to help shape a national network of metros with similar station/system problems so Members can develop policies that actually produce solutions.
+It also is my civic duty to bug three influential Members of Congress from my state of Illinois.
+And with the distribution list developed for “What Stations Teach,” I hope to help shape a national network of metros with similar station and system problems so Members can develop policies that actually produce solutions.

 In brief, I will do what I can… if you do, too.
 Simple stuff adds up.
 Forward my emails to friends and colleagues and tell them to get on the list… or just ask me to put them on.
 Dust off a past proposal from your MPO.
 Annotate or update its case.
 Get a sketch of your through-station proposal into the face of a Congressional staffer.
 Let me know of your progress and if you want it shared in a newsletter.

-And if you are particularly ambitious, talk with me about you starting a social media campaign for a federal Regional Rail policy.
+And if you are particularly ambitious, talk with me about you starting a social media campaign for a federal rail policy.
 (Email is all I can handle, thank you very much.)

 2021 will be a big year.
 Be ready.
 This is your Campaign.
 It is the test of how much you want to convert commuter rail and advance your metropolis.